Pension Refund for Nationals of Japan

 As a citizen of Japan who has experienced working in Germany, familiarizing yourself with the criteria for obtaining a pension refund is essential.
 Your payments into the German pension system are a significant element of the country’s social welfare framework.
 However, navigating the process to reclaim these contributions upon leaving Germany, especially understanding the requirements for nationals of Japan, can appear daunting.

-As an expat living and working in Germany, you will contribute approximately 9% of your monthly taxable income to Deutsche Rentenversicherung, the official pension scheme in Germany.
-It’s important to understand that this contribution is a shared responsibility, with your employer matching your payments into the social security system.
+As a foreigner living and working in Germany, you contribute approximately 9% of your monthly taxable income to the Deutsche Rentenversicherung, which is the official pension insurance system in Germany.
+It’s vital to understand that this contribution is a shared responsibility, with your employer matching your payments into the social security system.

 So what happens when you stop working in Germany and leave?
 Can they be claimed back?